dineshlodhi833/EXCEL-PROJECT/README.md

 # EXCEL-PROJECT
 # 🏦 Bank Loan Report Dashboard
 # 📂 Dataset
-Access the dataset used for this project in CSV format here: Dataset CSV File
+the dataset used for this project in CSV format.

 # 📊 Project Overview
 The Bank Loan Report Dashboard is an Excel-based project inspired by a YouTube tutorial.
 It automates the analysis and visualization of a bank’s loan portfolio, providing critical insights into various loan metrics.
 This dashboard empowers decision-makers with real-time data and in-depth analysis.